TedWeng91/Hackintosh-macOS-Catalina-on-Dell-G7-7588/README.md

 **Using the script:**
 Scroll up and click clone or download, then click Download ZIP.
 Now browse into the master folder and run the Install.command within the Jack_Fix folder and then reboot!

-Note that the script expects the **Hackintosh-macOS-Catalina-on-Dell-G7-7588-master** folder in ~/Downloads/ so if you downloaded the cloned the **dw1820a-aspm-disable** branch as zip rename the folder with the name the script expects, which, again is, **Hackintosh-macOS-Catalina-on-Dell-G7-7588-master**
+Note that the script expects the **Hackintosh-macOS-Catalina-on-Dell-G7-7588-master** folder in **~/Downloads/** so if you cloned the **dw1820a-aspm-disable** branch as zip rename the folder with the name the script expects, which, again is, **Hackintosh-macOS-Catalina-on-Dell-G7-7588-master**

 **Enable native HiDPI resolutions manually (not recommended to avoid mistakes):**
 Wait for it to boot.
 Then go to the Utilities tab located at the top and launch terminal.